youknowone/FoundationExtension/README.md

 @mainpage

 # FoundationExtension
-This library includes small Cocoa/UIKit extensions make your codes short.
+This library includes small Cocoa/UIKit extensions.
+This library does not includes high-level data structure, algorithm or frameworks, but collection of code snippets.

+ * Many common snippets in a method call.
+ * Looks like native foundation methods - It follows Apple Coding Guideline and Foundation naming convention.

 See document on [Github] (http://youknowone.github.com/FoundationExtension)

+# Download

+    git clone git://github.com/youknowone/FoundationExtension.git
+    cd FoundationExtension
+    git submodule update --init

 # How to use
 * Compiled library
   1. build project
-  1. add FoundationExtension or UIKitExtension target as dependency
+  2. add FoundationExtension or UIKitExtension target as dependency
-  1. if UIKitExtension: add '-force\_load {path\_for\_libUIKitExtension.a}' to 'other linker flags'
+  3. if UIKitExtension: add '-force\_load {path\_for\_libUIKitExtension.a}' to 'other linker flags'
 * Directy source
   1. add files what you need to your project